 Consequently, he has highly defined muscles.
-Furthermore, he has a chiselled upper body and visible abs.
+Furthermore, he has a chiseled upper body and visible abs.

 What Does A Ripped Body Require?

-So how can you get a get a ripped body?
+So how can you get a ripped body?

 Building a ripped body requires you to gain lean muscle mass and lose body fat.
-This is achieved by combining an intense resistance training programme, usually in the form of weight lifting, with a diet plan.
-As a result, muscle composition increases and fat composition decreases.
+This is achieved by combining an intense resistance training program, usually in the form of weight lifting, with a diet plan.
+As a result, muscle composition increases, and fat composition decreases.

 Your current body composition affects how you undergo the ripping process.

-Either way you’ll need to be lifting weights to gain muscle.
+Either way, you’ll need to be lifting heavy weights to gain muscle.